-A lot of times people ask me check there internet connections because they are experiencing slow network connections and apart from the regular network wahala from the service providers, I find out that their network band is actually set on Edge/GSM and they do not know how it got like that or how to change it.
+A lot of times people ask me to check their internet connections because they are experiencing slow network connections and apart from the regular network wahala from the service providers, I find out that their network band is actually set on Edge/GSM and they do not know how it got like that or how to change it.

 With the final entrance of major Telecom giants into the 4G network hosting, Nigerians can finally upgrade from the insufferable Edge and Undependable 3G networks.
 The only problem is that some users do not know how to change the network settings on their devices to enjoy this incredible network speed.